whyleee/RDB/README.md

    - Windows: `$env:DOCKER_HOST=":2375"` and `$env:COMPOSE_CONVERT_WINDOWS_PATHS=1` in PowerShell
      or `set DOCKER_HOST=:2375` and `set COMPOSE_CONVERT_WINDOWS_PATHS=1` in cmd
    - If connection was successful, `docker info` will now show Azure Swarm cluster information.
-4. Deploy Docker cluster with Azure config:
+4. Deploy Docker cluster with Azure config using command in the solution root directory:
-   `docker-compose -f docker-compose.yml -f docker-compose.azure.yml up -d --build`
+   `./deploy`
    If containers deployed successfully, `docker ps` will display running Azure Swarm cluster.

 ### DB Guide